Krishk1223/image_scraper/README.md

 Please note that as webscraping is a new field for me, claude was used in providing suggestions such as cookies handling functionality and in helping me implement the undetected chromedriver.

-Installation tools will be coming soon (once I embarassingly get my pypi account activated)
+Installation tools will be coming soon (once I embarassingly get my pypi account activated).